Find Grad Schools

 188 Yearly Graduations

 Northcentral University is the 6th most popular school in the nation for students seeking a master's degree in mental health services.
 Roughly 12,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,064 per year, while in-state graduate students, on average, pay $16,881 per year.
-For the 2020-2021 academic year, 188 master's degrees were handed out to mental health services majors at Northcentral University.
-About 82% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,064 per year, while in-state graduate students, on average, pay $16,794 per year.
+During the most recent year for which we have data, 188 people received their master's degree in mental health services from Northcentral University.
+Around 41% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 #7